artielbm/Adaptation/README.md

 # Adaptation
-Supplementary xpp files for Ha and Sherman, "How Adaptation Makes Low Firing Rates Robust" (PMID: 28647913, DOI: 10.1186/s13408-017-0047-3)
+Supplementary xpp files for Ha and Sherman, "How Adaptation Makes Low Firing Rates Robust" (PMID: 28647913, DOI: 10.1186/s13408-017-0047-3).

-The model is defined in ML.ode (https://github.com/artielbm/Adaptation/blob/master/ML.ode)
+The Morris-Lecar model with adaptation is defined in ML.ode (https://github.com/artielbm/Adaptation/blob/master/ML.ode).

 The version with a SNIC, corresponding to Fig. 11 in the paper, is defined in ML_SNIC.set (https://github.com/artielbm/Adaptation/blob/master/ML_SNIC.set).